• Home

 About This Version

-November 24, 2022 By Suzanne Leave a Comment
+March 19, 2026 By Suzanne Leave a Comment

-Song of the Day: Shakin’ The Blues Away
+Song of the Day: Shakin’ the Blues Away

-The song of the day for Friday, November 25, 2022, is “Shakin’ The Blues Away.”
+The song of the day for Friday, March 20, 2026, is “Shaking the Blues Away.”

 About This Song

-“Shakin’ The Blues Away” was originally written by Irving Berlin for The Zeigfeld Follies of 1927.
+“Shakin’ the Blues Away” was written by Irving Berlin for The Zeigfeld Follies of 1927.
 It was introduced by Ruth Etting, who was making her first appearance in the Follies.
 Berlin pulled it out of the trunk for 1948 film Easter Parade, where it was a dance number for Ann Miller.

 About This Version

-November 23, 2022 By Suzanne Leave a Comment
+March 2, 2026 By Suzanne Leave a Comment

 About This Song